 Planning to study or work abroad?
 Follow our 5 step plan to get your ‘docs’ in a row.

-So you’re moving overseas and you’ve been told you need to get your public education documents authentified.
+So you’re moving overseas and you’ve been told you need authentication of your Australian education documents.
+These could be documents from public or private study, such as your Higher School Certificate, a diploma or university degree.
 For starters, there’s a lot of confusing lingo with this stuff — authentication, attestation, legalisation (see our lingo cheat sheet here).
 The main thing you need to know is that your docs need to be legal in order for you to be able to get where you’re going and do what you want to do.

 There are generally 5 steps involved in the process.

-- Verification: for all countries, your document first needs to be verified by the relevant issuing body.
-This will vary depending on the doc needed and the state where the certification was obtained.
+- Verification: for all countries, your education docs first need to be verified by the relevant issuing body.
+This will vary depending on the document needed and the state where the certification was obtained.
 So for a uni degree, it will need to be verified by the university, a NSW HSC certificate will need to be verified by the NSW Board of Studies, a technical college or TAFE certification will need to be verified by the Department of Education in the state it was obtained.
 Certificates from Australian accredited private schools and colleges need to be verified by TEQSA.

-- Legalisation: All docs that need to be authenticated by DFAT will usually also need to be legalised by the relevant foreign embassy in Australia.
-So if you are going to China, your document will need to be legalised at the Chinese Embassy in Australia.
-This step can’t be done online and requires a visit to the embassy in person.
+- Legalisation: All Australian education docs that need to be authenticated by DFAT will usually also need to be legalised by the relevant foreign embassy in Australia.
+So if you are going to China, your document will need to be legalised at the Chinese Embassy in Australia, if you are going to the UAE, you will need to be going to the UAE Embassy or Consulate.
+This step can’t be done online and requires a visit to the embassy or consulate in person.

-The process to get your education documents legalised can be arduous and, depending on your other committments as you plan for your overseas adventure, quite time consuming.
-Yet legalisation is usually required for anyone looking to undertake further study or work overseas.
+The process for authentication of Australian education documents can be arduous and, depending on your other committments as you plan for your overseas adventure, quite time consuming.
+Yet legalisation is usually required for anyone looking to undertake further study or work overseas, so plan accordingly.